Develomentional/ostr_license/README.md

 ## Open Security Tool & Research License (OSTR License)

 The *Open Security Tool & Research license* is a Open Source license, based directly on the [MIT License](http://opensource.org/licenses/MIT), with the addition of a disclaimer at the end.
 The goal of the disclaimer is to establish "dual use" status, and warn end users that use without authorization may be illegal.

+At this point, this license is a proposal to the community, to determine suitability, and usefulness.
+The goal is to define a standard, open, interoperable license that addresses the unique needs and concerns of the security community.

 ###License Text